lsv62/DipTrace/source/pcb-designing.rst

         * Units - change the measurement units
         * Precision - configure precision of all the values in the project
         * Origin - see the origin point
+        * Mirror - see how the bottom layer actually looks like

     Objects
         * Place Ratline -  create a pad-to-pad connections visually